tcet-opensource/documentation/docs/projects/tcet-linux/guides/yay.md

 ---
-title: How To Use `yay` To Install AUR Packages
+title: How To Use YAY To Install AUR Packages
 id: yay
-sidebar_label: How To Use `yay` To Install AUR Packages
+sidebar_label: How To Use YAY To Install AUR Packages
-description: Learn how to use `yay` to install AUR packages on Arch Linux and TCET Linux.
+description: Learn how to use YAY to install AUR packages on Arch Linux and TCET Linux.
 keywords: [tcet, open-source, linux]
 ---

-`yay` is an AUR (Arch User Repository) helper for Arch Linux.
+YAY is an AUR (Arch User Repository) helper for Arch Linux.
 It simplifies the process of installing and managing software not available in the official Arch repositories.
-With a user-friendly interface, `yay` streamlines the installation of packages, handling dependencies and updates seamlessly.
+With a user-friendly interface, YAY streamlines the installation of packages, handling dependencies and updates seamlessly.
 It enhances the Arch Linux experience by providing a convenient way to access a vast array of community-contributed packages.

 To provide an efficient, customizable, and user-friendly environment suitable for a diverse range of users, TCET Linux was conceived with several key goals in mind.